klen/graphite-beacon/README.md

         // Path to a pidfile
         "pidfile": null,

+        // Default values format (none, bytes, s, ms, short)
+        // Can be redfined for each alert.
+        "format": "short",

         // Default query interval
         // Can be redfined for each alert.
         "interval": "10minute",